Glen Highland Farm

 Shelley Kinser

-Caretaker & Vet Tech Assistant
+Part-time Caretaker & Vet Tech Assistant

 Shelley found Glen Highland through the rescue of Della, a 9 year old Border Collie.
 Della was part of a group of ten purebreds in need of help once a Virginia ‘backyard breeder’ died in 2022.
 As a young dog living nearby, Della used to regularly visit Shelley’s house each day with tail wagging and come inside, get treats and love, but then run home to continue life as a ‘breeding female’.
 A fence eventually prevented Della’s visits but the two were reunited at Glen Highland when Shelley began volunteering.
 This ironic twist of fate brought this pair happily together again after so many years apart.
 Sadly, Della unexpectedly passed of cancer before any adoption could be considered.